 The BFI Film Audience Network (FAN) has relaunched its support for new film releases and is excited to announce the next four films to receive FAN support.

-Check out the slate and what’s on offer below.
+Check out the slate below and get in touch at firstname.lastname@example.org to take up what’s on offer.

 Dir.
 Erik Poppe | Cert TBC | 1h 32min | Norway

 On July 22 2011 more than 500 youths at a political summer camp on an island outside Oslo were attacked by an armed, right-wing extremist.
 Earlier that day he bombed a Government building in Oslo before making his way to Utøya island.
 In this first fictional movie about the attack we follow Kaja (18) as she tries to survive – minute by minute.